 U.S. Department of Justice officials said Chipotle failed to ensure that its employees understood and complied with its food safety protocols, which resulted in hundreds of consumers experiencing food poisoning across the country.
 Officials say they hope this steep penalty along with upgrades to the fast-food chain’s food safety program will result in greater protections for Chipotle consumers and remind others in the industry to review and improve their own food safety practices.

-The news release from the Department of Justice details a number of incidents where Chipotle employees failed to follow food safety protocols, which resulted in at least five food poisoning outbreaks in the country over three years.
-The incidents often involved employees coming into work and serving food in spite of being sick.
+The news release from the Department of Justice details several incidents in which Chipotle employees failed to follow food safety protocols, resulting in at least five food poisoning outbreaks in the country over three years.
+The incidents often involved employees coming to work and serving food in spite of being sick.

-Chipotle issued a statement saying they have instituted several enhancements to their food preparation and food handling practices to lower the risk of food poisoning.
-Their measures also include reducing the number of employees who come into contact with ingredients, safeguards to minimize the risk of undercooking food, and microbiological testing of raw ingredients to help ensure safety before they are sent out to restaurants.
+Chipotle issued a statement saying it has instituted several enhancements to its food preparation and handling practices to lower the risk of food poisoning.
+These measures also include reducing the number of employees who come into contact with ingredients, safeguards to minimize the risk of undercooking food, and microbiological testing of raw ingredients to help ensure safety before they are sent out to restaurants.

 Responsibilities of Restaurants